-16.6.3 Plans required.
+16.6.3 Plans required

-A drawing of the campfire site indicating the location of the campfire or campfires shall be submitted with the permit application.
+A drawing of the campfire site indicating the location of the campfire(s) shall be submitted with the permit application.

-16.6.4 Distance to exposures.
+16.6.4 Distance to exposures

-The location of the campfire shall not be within 50 feet from any structure or combustible exposures such as buildings, fences, automobiles, trailers and trees.
+The location of the campfire shall not be within 50 feet from any structure of combustible exposures such as buildings, fences, automobiles, trailers and trees.
+Exceptions:

-Exception: (1) If the burn container measures 36" x 36" x 24" tall and there is no burning material above the rim, the distance from combustible exposures may be reduced to 25'.

-(2) Combustible materials used for bench style group seating arrangements shall be no less than 15 feet from the burn containers rim and each bench shall be separated horizontally from the others by not less than 36".
+- 1. If the burn container measures 36 in. x 36 in. x 24 in. tall and there is no burning material above the rim, the distance from combustible exposures may be reduced to 25 feet. - 2.
+Combustible materials used for bench style group seating arrangements shall be no less than 15 feet from the burn containers rim.
+Each bench shall be separated horizontally from the others by not less than 36 inches.
 Seating materials that are treated to be flame resistant may be used within 10 feet of the container upon successful passing of a field flame test conducted by the Fire Inspector.
 No less than two directions of egress shall be maintained from the burn container area.

-16.6.5 Containment of campfire.
+16.6.5 Containment of campfire

-The campfire shall be contained in a metal container not to exceed 60 inches by 60 inches and the sides not less than 15 inches high.
-This stack shall be limited to 15 inches above the rim and shall be stacked in a flat pallet style configuration to eliminate the possibility of the burning wood to fall out of the container.
-The volume of wood allowed to be burned in this container shall never exceed 50% of the container volume.
-An additional amount of wood equal to the amount of wood in the container may be stacked above the rim in the same configuration.
+The campfire shall be contained in a metal container no less than 15 inches high with dimensions not to exceed 60 inches by 60 inches.
+The stack shall be limited to 15 inches above the rim and shall be stacked in a flat, pallet-style configuration to eliminate the risk of burning wood falling out of the container.
+The allowable volume of wood per container shall never exceed 50% of the container volume.
+An additional amount of wood that is equal to the amount of wood in the container may be stacked above the rim in the same configuration.
 This will allow the container to hold 100% of the burning wood at all times.
 Adding wood to the campfire as it is consumed will be allowed as long as the maximum amounts are not exceeded.

-16.6.6 Campfire supervision.
+16.6.6 Campfire supervision

-The campfire shall be attended at all times by a responsible adult knowledgeable in the use of the fire extinguishment required by this section.
-Additional burn material may be cautiously and safely added to the campfire only by a responsible adult, when it is safe to do so.
+The campfire shall be attended at all times by a responsible adult that is knowledgeable in fire extinguishment as required in this section.
+Additional burn material may be cautiously and safely added to the campfire only by a reasonable adult, and only when it is safe to do so.
 The campfire shall be fully extinguished before the site is left unattended.
 The permit holder will be held responsible for complete extinguishment of the campfire and subsequent debris created by the fire.